dogaegeozden/NumberSorterApp/README.md

 ## Introduction

-This is a number sorter app where users can enter an array of values to sort them.
+This is a number sorter app where users can enter an array of numbers to sort them.

 ## Features

 - **Responsive Design**: The design adjusts itself to different screen sizes.
-- **Sorting**: Users can enter an array of values to sort them.
+- **Sorting**: Users can enter an array of numbers to sort them.

 ## Technologies Used